NCEAS/metacat/docs/user/metacat/source/install.rst

 Solr Server
 ...........
-From version 2.13.0, Metacat starts to use the external Solr HTTP server as the search engine.
-Unfortunately the Solr Debian packages coming with the Ubuntu operating system are obsoleted and you have to install the binary packages by yourself.
+From version 2.13.0, Metacat uses the external Solr HTTP server as the search engine.
+Unfortunately the Solr Debian packages that come with the Ubuntu operating system are obsoleted and you have to install the binary packages by yourself.
 This section provides guidance on how to setup Solr to run in production on *nix platforms, such as Ubuntu.